 The Internet is available pretty much everywhere on the island, but it is spotty.
 Some days you can achieve a fast connection, where others will struggle to connect.
 The closer you are to the beach, the better it works.

 We would sit in the cafes on the beach to work and have no issues, only to return to our home-stay in the middle of the island and have no WIFI at all.

 One of our most frequently asked questions is “what kind of travel photography gear do you carry with you when you travel?”

-Below is a short list of what travel photography gear we carry to get photos like you see above.
+Below is a shortlist of what travel photography gear we carry to get photos as you see above.
 If you would like to see the full list check out our Ultimate Travel Photography Gear List.
-This travel photography gear list is not the be all, end all of travel camera gear lists.
+This travel photography gear list is not the be-all, end-all of travel camera gear lists.
 These items are the ones we prefer to use based on our styles, needs and wants when in the field.